Signed measure

-In mathematics, signed measure is a generalization of the concept of (positive) measure by allowing the set function to take negative values.
+In mathematics, a signed measure is a generalization of the concept of (positive) measure by allowing the set function to take negative values, i.e., to acquire sign.

 Definition

 There are two slightly different concepts of a signed measure, depending on whether or not one allows it to take infinite values.
 Signed measures are usually only allowed to take finite real values, while some textbooks allow them to take infinite values.
 To avoid confusion, this article will call these two cases "finite signed measures" and "extended signed measures".